Raghunath Singh Chauhan

 Raghunath Singh Chauhan is an Indian politician and member of the Bharatiya Janata Party from Uttarakhand.
+He was the deputy speaker of fourth Uttarkhand Legislative Assembly from 2017 till 2022.
 He is former MLA in the Uttarakhand Legislative Assembly representing Almora constituency.
 Previously Chauhan had been a member of the Uttar Pradesh Legislative Assembly from the Almora constituency in Almora district at the time when Almora was part of Uttar Pradesh.

-He was the deputy speaker of fourth Uttarkhand Legislative Assembly.